daihang16/Nubeam/README.md

 produces prefix.cad.log.
 -i : specifies input file which is output of nubeam.
--o : output prefix (prefix.log contains pairwise distance matrix) -m : choice of methods: h2, cos.
+-o : output prefix (prefix.log contains pairwise distance matrix) -m : choice of methods: h2 (Hellinger distance), cos (Cosine dissimilarity).
 -b : designating the number of bins per column of scores -bf : the file describing how to partition the bins
 -h : print this help